-King County and the City of Kirkland have adopted the Comprehensive Solid Waste Management Plan which includes a 50 percent waste stream reduction goal by the year 1995.
-In order to help meet this goal, the King County Solid Waste Division has established the City Optional Program.
-The program funds projects that enable citizens to recycle materials not included in curbside collection programs.
-Cities applying for city optional funds must agree to organize a minimum of one special recycling event where at least four items from the following list of eleven must be collected:
+King County and the City of Kirkland have adopted the King County Comprehensive Solid Waste Management Plan which includes waste reduction goals.
+In order to help meet these goals, the King County Solid Waste Division has established the City Optional Program.
+The City Optional Program funds projects that enable citizens to recycle materials not included in curbside collection programs and provides funds for cities to establish and maintain Business Recycling Programs and services.